Multifamily Properties The Smart Way

 This is how new investors (with no cash or credit) can be respected and welcomed into a credit partnership or other nontraditional creative financing strategy.

-These skills would be the value add a new investor would bring to the table—in the absence of cash and credit.
+These skills are the value add a new investor should bring to the table—in the absence of cash and credit.

 In Spencer’s video, he mentioned he studied and learned the game for an entire year before he even fixed his mouth and feet to pursue his first deal.